Looking for help?

 More about Children's Summer Lunch

-56% of all Humboldt County school children qualify for the free or reduced-price lunch program during the school year, but what do these young people eat when school is out?
+56% of all Humboldt County school children qualify for the free or reduced-price lunch program during the school year, but what do they eat when school is out?
 The Children’s Summer Lunch Program represents the nutritional link between the end of one school year and the beginning of another.
 Food for People partners with local parks and recreation programs, community centers and volunteers to provide healthy sack lunches at locations around the county.

 For more information, please call Food for People’s Child Nutrition Programs Coordinator at (707) 445-3166 ext.
 309 or email firstname.lastname@example.org.

-“USDA is an equal opportunity provider and employer.”
+This institution is an equal opportunity provider.